 Lesson 1: “Tracing the Path of the Ratification of the 19th Amendment” (Grades 8-12)

 This lesson attempts to expose students to the long road traveled to achieve the right to vote by the brave women who did so.
-It will not only serve to increase their awareness and understanding of the many people and issues surrounding the movement for women’s suffrage—and more broadly for equality for women—but also the impact WWI finally had upon making the 19th Amendment a reality.\
+It will not only serve to increase their awareness and understanding of the many people and issues surrounding the movement for women’s suffrage—and more broadly for equality for women—but also the impact World War I finally had upon making the 19th Amendment a reality.

 Objective: Following this lesson, students will be able to:

 Virginia History and Social Studies Standards of Learning: